Gretchen Hoffman: Committee assignments

 Hoffman was a member of the Capital Investment, the Health and Human Services, the Judiciary and Public Safety, and the Taxes committees.
 Her special legislative concerns included taxes, health and human services, and E-12 education.

 2012 congressional race

-After redistricting was completed and maps were released, Hoffman decided in February 2012 to run for in Minnesota's 7th congressional district against incumbent Democratic U.S. Congressman Collin Peterson, who represented Minnesota's 10th Senate District himself in the 1970s and 1980s.
-However, she was unsuccessful in earning the Republican Party's endorsement, which went to Lee Byberg.
-Byberg was defeated by Peterson in the general election on November 6, 2012.
+After redistricting was completed and maps were released, Hoffman decided in February 2012 to run in Minnesota's 7th congressional district against incumbent Democratic U.S. Representative Collin Peterson, who represented Minnesota's 10th Senate District himself in the 1970s and 1980s.
+She was unsuccessful in earning the Republican Party's endorsement, which went to Lee Byberg.
+Byberg lost to Peterson in the general election.